-This funding search tool by DCBank and powered by Fundica is kept up to date by our funders, who add and modify their programs, our dedicated funding research team, and our patent-pending, semi-automated crawling, tracking, and updating system.
+This funding search tool by DCBank powered by Fundica is kept up to date by our funders, who add and modify their programs, our dedicated funding research team, and our patent-pending, semi-automated crawling, tracking, and updating system.

 How does this funding search tool filter funding programs?

-This funding search tool by DCBank and powered by Fundica uses both primary and secondary filters to optimize your search results:
+This funding search tool by DCBank powered by Fundica uses both primary and secondary filters to optimize your search results:

 - The company profile you make when you create your account acts as the primary filters, determining which funding programs are displayed when you first log in.

 - The filtering options located on the upper right-hand side of your search results are your secondary filters.
 These filters are tailored to any business activity or project you may be conducting and for which funding may be available.